French Verbs That Take 'Être' as Their Auxiliary Verb

 The French word.
 Photography taken by Mario Gutiérrez. / Getty Images

-An auxiliary verb, or helping verb, is a conjugated verb used in front of another verb in compound tenses in order to indicate the mood and tense of the verb.
+An auxiliary verb, or helping verb, is a conjugated verb used in front of another verb in compound tenses to indicate the mood and tense of the verb.

 • aller > to go